 We are set to see wide-ranging change and transitions – both positive and negative.
 Come 2030, will we find ourselves in a just, resilient and sustainable world?
 Or one in which we witness ever more destabilising shocks?

 Forum for the Future’s latest Future of Sustainability report, From System Shock to System Change – Time to Transform, explores the five key dynamics that lie at the heart of these transitions.
-It considers the interconnected nature of human and planetary health, and reveals four distinct trajectories emerging from the COVID-19 crisis – only one of which will deliver the just transition urgently needed if we are to avert the worst of the social, climate and biodiversity crises we all face.
+It considers the interconnected nature of human and planetary health, and reveals four trajectories emerging from the COVID-19 crisis – only one of which will deliver the just transition urgently needed if we are to avert the worst of the social, climate and biodiversity crises we all face.

 ‘Dynamics’ take into account the: